Projects per year

-I worked for over 20 analyst both large scale and small biotech industries, an academic reearch before moving to my current part-time teaching only post in 2016.
+I worked for over 20 years as an analyst in both large scale and small biotech industries, and academic reearch before moving to my current part-time teaching only post in 2016.
 In addition to my University activities do freelance work in the areas of adult education and drug develeopment.

 Analytical method development for pharmaceutical analysis.

 Mathematical processing of data to enhance quantitiative/qualitative measurements.

 Sonification - the conversion of data to sound.

 Developing 'core skills' in undergrad students and postgrad communties.